tg-sec/dvna/Task_Report/docs/moving_setup_to_aws.md

 After successfully starting the instance, I had to install Jenkins on it.
 I used the steps from the [previous section](/setting_up_vms/#installing-jenkins) that I wrote on the same.

 * Starting Jenkins after the installation, I encountered an issue that I had not faced when I was running it on my machine locally.
 The URLs from where Jenkins fetches plugins had a few redirects which it was not able to handle on its own and failed to install any plugin.
-To rectify this issue, I ended up using [Nginx](https://www.nginx.com/), which is a reverse proxy and was able to handle the redirects successfully.
+To rectify this issue, I ended up using [Nginx](https://www.nginx.com/)(pronounced as 'Engine-X'), which is a reverse proxy and was able to handle the redirects successfully.
 To install Nginx, I followed this [documentation](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04).
 I, however, skipped step 5 on 'Setting Up Server Blocks' as it was not needed in the context of the problem statement.
 Lastly, as part of configuring Nginx, I wrote a config file, `jenkins-config`, whose contents are mentioned below:

 ```nginx
 server {